Introduction- Headless PWA

 - Buy Now- The customer can click on Buy Now Button in order to directly move to the checkout.

-- Choose Options- If the product has multiple options associated with it app user can select them and add the product to the cart.
+- Choose Options- If the product has multiple options associated with it app user can select them then add the product to the cart.

-- Details- However here the product complete details are also mentioned.
+- Details- However here the product complete details.
 In this page for the app user to refer to before purchase.

 Cart And Checkout

-The Product added to the cart is to be seen by clicking on the Cart button present on the homepage.
+The Product added to the cart will see by clicking on the Cart button present on the homepage.

 Moreover, the cart here is just similar to the shopping trolley which is present in the physical store.

 PWA Scan & Go

 The application also allows the customers to place an order for the products on go.
-So, the customer needs to scan the barcode of the product and gets the product added to the cart instantly.
+So, the customer needs to scan the barcode of the product and the product will add to cart instantly.

 For instance, if the customer visits the website brand physical store.
 However, do not want to stand up in the queue for billing, then this application will be the best choice.